How Sound Wave Art Has Evolved Over Time

 However, even that type of sound wave art has gotten a facelift in recent years.
 Sound wave art can now be created on a computer for greater precision than ever before and then transferred to canvas, metal and even wood.
 The size is scalable and can fill a large canvas or a wedding ring.
 Even the colors used are customizable, so art enthusiasts can easily create a one-of-a-kind work of art to gift or enjoy.
 Technology has also made this type of artwork available to virtually anyone, which has resulted in it becoming popular for a wide array of occasions or settings.
 Today, you’re as likely to find a piece of sound wave art in a baby’s nursery as you are a formal living room.

 Technology has taken the way we enjoy sound wave art even further by allowing us to pair the images we see with audio or video clips using augmented reality.
 In the case of the Soundwave Art app, the app is installed on a mobile device.
 To use the augmented reality feature, the viewer uses their phone to scan the sound wave art.
 The app accesses a database, matches the sound wave art up with the digital copy and then plays the audio or video clip that is linked to it.
 If the linked file is a video clip, the video plays on the phone screen over the sound wave art; if it’s an audio clip, it simply plays.
 The end result is an interactive piece of sound wave art that can be enjoyed with or without the help of the app.

-Sound wave art has been around in one form or another for hundreds of years, and its popularity has only grown over time.
+The history of sound wave art – sound wave art has been around in one form or another for hundreds of years, and its popularity has only grown over time.
 As technology and style preferences continue to evolve, it’s exciting to consider how sound wave art will continue to evolve alongside them.